-Joined Local 1007 Niagara Construction Millwrights in summer of 1991 .
+Joined Local 1007 Niagara Construction Millwrights in spring of 1981 .
 First assignment as a Union Member was one of 2 Stick Men on a new installation of 2 side-by-side Beloit Twin-Wire Cantilevered Bel-Baie System paper machines .
 These machines were new technology designed for high speed and high quality which required precise alignments using Wild N3 precision levels and Leica T2 theodolites .
-An excellent training ground as every single roll required setting , checking and then re-checking until the engineers and the customer were completely satisfied .
+An excellent training ground as every single roll required setting , checking and then re-checking until the engineers and the customers were completely satisfied .

 Of course being a stick man is the only way to start in the optical alignment aspect of the trade and luckily for me this project was an incredible opportunity to learn and eventually begin to really understand many of the nuances and the concentration required in order to obtain 100% accuracies on every single shot time after time .

 Several years later the time will come to be dispatched as an 'Instrument Man' and it's only the quality of training we've had and the confidence which an intense instructional period provides that can allow one to complete ANY assignment with success & satisfaction .

 Old saying in the Industrial Construction Trades , "feast or famine" .
 During one particular lean year an opportunity to work for a local engineering firm that also had an office in Montreal presented itsef .
 This firm designed and installed specialized underground equipments for the oil & gas industry and also designed and manufactured various electronic equipments which were modern miniaturizations of bulky , inefficient legacy tools .

 Was an excellent opportunity and right away I was stretching myself into product design and development , learning new office skills and using my industrial training for installation projects I was initially hired for .